Which Plants Can I Grow in Seattle?

 Considering native plants for your indoor or outdoor space is a great way to help the local ecosystem while giving yourself some leeway as far as garden maintenance is concerned.
 By utilizing plants that have already proven to thrive in the local area, you can also help prevent soil erosion and sustain local wildlife.
 It’s especially important to consider plants that are endangered in your specific area as well as those that are vital food sources for local birds, butterflies, and bees!
 Be sure to check which plants fit best to your specific location, but a few for the Seattle area are:

 Maidenhair Fern (Adiantum aethiopicum): Moist soil, low light, and high humidity are the preferences of this fern with its delicate fronds.
 Despite its appearance, however, this plant is quite durable and resilient!
 It can even handle temperatures down to -10 °F and isn’t averse to colder months.
+While a very popular house plant, this also handles the Seattle planting zone well outdoors since it is native!

-Red Flowering Currant (Ribes sanguineum): The red flowers isn't attractive to only people, hummingbirds and other pollinators love these clustered blooms!
+Red Flowering Currant (Ribes sanguineum): The red flowers aren't only attractive to people, hummingbirds and other pollinators love these clustered blooms!
 They also emit a unique, spicy scent while blooming, adding unique character to your garden.
 The berries that appear after the blooms are dark blue and birds love them, making this a great pick for anyone trying to please the local fauna!
 The berries are also edible to people, and while tart are often used in jellies and baked goods.
 Keep this plant in full sun to partial shade, and make sure to water it while it gets established.

 Other Plants that Grow Best in Seattle